HIRTA-HC/MOD-EHR/README.md

 Health Connector is an innovative solution that will address various bottlenecks associated with transportation access to healthcare for HIRTA communities.
 Some of these challenges are key reasons behind missed appointments or the unacceptable level of preventive or as-needed healthcare in the HIRTA service area.

-The MOD-Medicaid Middleware is an open-source middleware product developed as part of Health Connector that allows data exchange between the HIRTA's transportation management system (MOD Platform TMS) and the State of Iowa Medicaid broker system.
-The Medicaid broker system uses Access2Care, which provides Non-Emergency Medical Transportation (NEMT) services to Medicaid and Medicare members, allowing Medicaid-funded trips to be provided through HIRTA's Health Connector for eligible Travelers.
-The middleware utilizes  bi-directional APIs provided by Via in the MOD Platform TMS and the Medicaid broker through Access2Care, who’s data is accessible via an API provided by Lyft.
-A translation engine is used at both API end points to translate data available from the APIs to a standardized data schema, enabling the data exchange by the middleware application.

 The MOD-EHR Middleware is an open-source middleware product that allows data from HIRTA's transportation management system (MOD Platform TMS) and the EHR Software system to be stored, aggregated and displayed in a central location.
-The purpose of this middleware product is to allow both the transportation provider and healthcare staff to monitor, manage, and ensure all patients have access to transportation to and from medical appointments.
-The middleware will use the bi-directional APIs provided by Via as part of the MOD Platform TMS and an EHR software provider, such as Epic, to implement the data flows described below.
-A translation engine is used at both API end points to translate data available from the APIs to a standardized data schema.
+The purpose of this middleware product is to allow both the transportation provider and healthcare staff to monitor, manage, and ensure all patients have access to transportation to and from medical appointments via a webpage.
+Currently, the middleware uses an API provided by Via, the MOD Vendor, to gather data from the MOD Platform TMS.
+A web-based form was developed as to allow users to input healthcare appointment information for travelers, immitating the data that will be collected from an EHR system once implemented by partner healthcare facilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>